 Who benefits from the ticket?

-Connection search engines and apps
+Connection finders and apps

 Find your route from a specific stop to your destination easily without complicated searches on maps and timetables.
 You can use several websites to search for connections.